Executive Function

 Executive functions are also needed to…

 • Help manage time and schedules.
 Kids with ADHD often struggle to predict how long tasks will take, which can lead to overwhelm!
-They may hyperfocus on certain tasks and not realize the entire class has moved on.
+They may hyperfocus on specific tasks and not realize the entire class has moved on.

 • Get started on challenging, boring, or repetitive tasks (hello, math facts!).

-• Stay calm and manage emotions when they don’t get picked first at recess, or when their team loses a game.
+• Stay calm and manage emotions when they don’t get picked first at recess, or their team loses a game.

-The executive functions are needed all day, every day at school.
+Executive functions are needed all day, every day at school.
 No wonder our kids are coming home exhausted!

 You can get the support you need